Munich Travel Guide

 'We're here for the beer!' could well be the motto of those who holiday in Munich, a perennial favourite with tourists, which hosts the world-famous Oktoberfest beer festival every year.
 There are many more reasons to travel to Munich, however, besides sampling its renowned brews and enjoying its friendly beer halls, oompah bands and buxom barmaids.
 The nightlife in Munich will delight year-round but it isn't all this historic city has going for it.

 The Bavarian city epitomises traditional charm, in some respects to excess, and there is a lot of old-fashioned hospitality going around.
-But there is also a sophisticated side to Munich, which has numerous impressive museums and art galleries as well as designer stores and world-class restaurants.
+There is also a sophisticated side to Munich, which has numerous impressive museums and art galleries as well as designer stores and world-class restaurants.
 The city boasts some breath-taking historic architecture and has no shortage of delights for culture vultures and those who enjoy traditional sightseeing.
 Those who like to buy their way through new cities will also be very happy with the shopping in Munich.

 Best time to visit Munich